If you lost a family member in a construction accident, you could have the right to pursue a wrongful death claim.

 In most cases, you can pursue a wrongful death lawsuit if you are the victim’s spouse, parent, or child.

 Before filing a lawsuit for wrongful death, your attorney may recommend pursuing a claim through the at-fault party’s insurance company.
 If you have a persuasive case, the insurance company may offer to settle your claim without going to court.
 In most cases, this will provide compensation more quickly and help reduce the amount of legal fees associated with your case.
+You generally have two years to file a construction accident lawsuit.

 If the victim’s accident falls under the employer’s workers’ compensation insurance, you typically cannot sue the employer.
 However, you may be able to pursue legal action against any third party who caused or contributed to the victim’s fatal injuries.
 You might also have legal recourse against the victim’s employer if the accident occurred due to gross negligence or intentional acts.